CERL Hosts Japanese Supreme Court Symposium

 - Tokujin Matsudaira, Hitotsubashi Law; University of Tokyo Law

-- Shigenori Matsui, University of British Columbia Faculty of Law
+- Shigenori Matsui, Peter A. Allard School of Law, University of British Columbia

 - Setsuo Miyazawa, Aoyama Gakuin Law School, visiting UC Hastings